 I always knew that some day I would be ready to expand my work beyond jewelry.
 And, I'm happy to say that day has come!

 I am introducing new art pieces in the form of small wall hangings--quilt-like pieces that were inspired by my West Virginia roots.

-This hanging is made from brass keys with recognizable American companies: American Lock, Schlage, and Master.
+I've made a hanging from brass keys with recognizable American companies: American Lock, Schlage, and Master.
 I love the detailing and I know that someday soon, we will use only our voice to open doors or start our cars.
 Future generations may never know the feel and sounds of a key opening a wooden door.

 After I finished this piece, I wanted to give it a proper display, so I designed and built a simple stand with straight lines to contrast with the movement of the hanging.
 The stand is made with wood with dowels to strengthen the pieces.

-I'll have this for Key Quilt for sale at Art on the Avenue on Saturday, October 5, from 10 am to 6 pm, along Mt.
+I'll have these for sale at Art on the Avenue on Saturday, October 5, from 10 am to 6 pm, along Mt.
 Vernon Avenue in Alexandria, Va.
 Details on the festival can be found here.